 - interviewed, checked and trained before they are approved

-- matched to the person best suited to them
+- matched to the child or young person best suited to them

 - Who can use a community buddy

-- have a disability or additional needs and need support to take part in leisure and recreation activities
+- require support to take part in leisure, recreation activities or accessing the community

-- live in Hampshire or attends a school in Hampshire (excluding Portsmouth, Southampton and the Isle of Wight)
+- live in the Hampshire County Council authority area (excludes Portsmouth, Southampton and the Isle of Wight and neighbouring authorities)

 - How community buddies can help